chen86860/githubEmailSpider/README.md

 # GithubEmailSpider

-A simple spider to gather the email address from a Github User.
+A simple spider to fetch the email address from a Github user.